mo1ein/jobname/src/QuizOfKings.md

 - We have a system and each time we get an API, imagine a user get info, in the result are more data.
 How cache it?

-- How database index columns?
+- How do database index columns work?

 - If you want to design a database, how do you determine which technologies or approaches to use?